kyleyoshimoto/Yoshify-playlist-function/README.md

 # Yoshify React Web Application
-This project involves building a React web application named Yoshify.
 Yoshify utilizes my expertise in React components, managing state, and interfacing with the Spotify API to create a website.
 This platform will empower users to explore the Spotify library; view track statistics such as valence, tempo, danceability, and more; generate personalized playlists; and subsequently save them to their respective Spotify accounts.

 ![Thumbnail of Project](./yoshify-screenshot.png)